cedis81/jaredlive/README.md

 **Slides** are located /home/asset/slides and can be accessed through Transmit.
 The original slides are located in a Dropbox folder that is pinned in the #web_intern_projects channel.
 You will want to ensure you use the latest version number for the slides.

 [Link to related content](https://docs.google.com/document/d/1-pBnNEFN2qIBA5fWYe37hhlG9I1K0KxVdu6vhnVlQqI/) that will populate the article cards beneath the video.
+Jared is the best person to update and provide this content.